Jendzej/REST-API-project/README.md

 - If server is running, you can test app by typing following url to your browser:\
 http://localhost:8000/api/v1/get

+    - *Only GET method can be achieved in browser.
+To operate with other methods you should use any RECT client (for example [postman.co](postman.co)).*
 <h3>CONFIGURE APP</h3>
 <h5>main.py</h5>
 In this file you can configure functions, which are used by HTML methods, change endpoints urls and change file with database.\